avivbrook/modular-nested-exponentiation/README.md

 ## 🗺️ Overview

 `mod-nest-exp` exports a Python function `mod_nest_exp` that takes as input an arbitrarily long sequence of positive integers `a₁, a₂, ..., aₙ` and a positive integer `m` and computes `a₁^(a₂^(···^aₙ)) mod m` efficiently (that is, without computing the value of the nested exponent).

+To date, this problem was not solvable by computers in the general case.

 ## 🏳️ Prerequisites